 Sometimes you may need to work with workbooks that were created in earlier versions of Microsoft Excel, such as Excel 2003 or Excel 2000.
-When you open these kinds of workbooks, they will appear in Compatibility mode.
+When you open these types of workbooks, they will appear in Compatibility mode.

 Compatibility mode disables certain features, so you'll only be able to access commands found in the program that was used to create the workbook.
 For example, if you open a workbook created in Excel 2003 you can only use tabs and commands found in Excel 2003.

 In the image below, the workbook has opened in Compatibility mode.
 You can see that the sparklines and slicers features have been disabled.